The Application Process

 Early decision is an option ONLY for very strong applicants who want to take their best shot at their most desired school.
 The student applies to ONLY that school very early in the admission cycle, and then must wait to hear from that school before applying anywhere else.
 For these applicants, the medical school promises a decision usually in early October.
 The great benefit of this is that the application process is shortened and the applicant saves the expense and energy required for making many applications.
 The risk is that, unless you are a superb applicant, you lose the advantage of being an early applicant in other schools’ admissions cycles.

 Medical school policies on deferrals vary.
-The reasons considered valid for deferral and the length of deferral permitted without requiring re-application changes from school to school.
-Most schools are willing to grant deferrals to students whom they believe have good reasons to postpone matriculation for one year, i.e., a life-changing experience or opportunity that could not have been anticipated at the time of application.
-This is an issue that you should research carefully if you think you will need to defer and talk over with your academic advisor or the Health Professions Advisor.
+The reasons considered valid for deferral and the length of deferral permitted without requiring re-application varies from school to school.
+Most schools are willing to grant deferrals to students to postpone matriculation for one year, if they believe there is a good reason (such as a life-changing experience or opportunity that could not have been anticipated at the time of application).
+This is an issue that you should research carefully if you think you will need to defer and talk over with your academic advisor or the Health Professions and Life Sciences Career Advisor.

 POST-BACCALAUREATE PREMEDICAL PROGRAMS